BenWiederhake/splaycompress/README.md

 This is a simple compression utility, with two purposes:
 - It serves as a proof-of-concept, to demonstrate that Splay Trees (invented by [Robert Tarjan](https://en.wikipedia.org/wiki/Robert_Tarjan)) can be used to compress data reasonably well.
-- It can be used as the compression method, for which I hereby define the `.jan` file extension.
+- It can be used as a file compression method, for which I hereby define the `.jan` file extension.
 If you compress a tarball this way, it would have the [`.tar.jan`](https://en.wikipedia.org/wiki/Robert_Tarjan) file extension.

 I originally invented all of this as a joke: "It's a `.tar.jan` that uses a `Tarjan`-datastructure, hehe :-)"